Elevated Brownies Recipe | Download for FREE!

 Exercise Caution and Explore Your Options

-If you are a part of the “Edibles don’t work for me” community and think you might just have a really high THC tolerance, be sure to exercise caution when experimenting with other cannabis products.
+If you are a part of the “edibles don’t work on me” community and think you might just have a really high THC tolerance, be sure to exercise caution when experimenting with other cannabis products.
+Just because a certain level of THC doesn’t affect you in an edible, doesn’t mean the same amount won’t hit you hard through an under-the-tongue tincture.

 And if you’re only interested in the medicinal benefits of cannabis and don’t want to get high, look for full or broad-spectrum CBD products.
-These products contain compounds from the full cannabis plant that are needed for maximum medicinal efficacy but don’t produce psychoactive effects.

 Elevate is Here to Improve Your Cannabis Journey